ppwwyyxx/sigmod14contest/README.md

+### About
-#### This is the source code of team 'blxlrsmb' from Tsinghua University in ACM SIGMOD Programming Contest 2014
+This is the source code of team 'blxlrsmb' from Tsinghua University, winning the 4th place in ACM SIGMOD Programming Contest 2014, about large social network analysis.
+The code is written only for efficiency.
+Very ugly!
+Be careful.

 ### Member:
 + [Yuxin Wu](mailto:ppwwyyxxc@gmail.com)